The BFF Digital Libraries

 What is discipleship?

-A young man in a smaller city in Taiwan called "Phoenix Mountain" (actually there was no mountain there just like there is no such thing as a phoenix) came to know the Lord.
-We were just a few months into starting a new church, and I wanted to train this new Christian the right way.
+I remember when I was first seriously faced with the question, "What is discipleship?"
+A young man in a small city in Taiwan called "Phoenix Mountain" (actually, there's no mountain there, like there's no such thing as a phoenix) came to know the Lord.
+We had only been a few months into starting a new church, and I wanted to train this new Christian brother the right way.

 Actually, I should have faced this question long ago as a new Christian and later during my training.
 But I didn't.
-Perhaps it was my lack of interest, but this I know, I heard many speak on the charge to make disciples, but cannot remember one who explained how to do it.
+Perhaps it was my lack of interest, but this I know: I heard many speak on the charge to make disciples, but cannot remember one who explained how to do it.

 From that time onward, I have given much thought to this question.